Cyanotype Workshops in Hackney, London /

 Do I need a camera?

-No. Cyanotype uses contact printing.
-You can work with provided demo negatives, objects, or digital negatives from your own files.
+No. Cyanotype is a contact printing process.
+You can work with provided negatives and materials or bring your own digital files.

 Will I learn toning techniques?